-Under-nutrition has devastating consequences on the survival and development of children globally: nearly half of all deaths in children under five are due to under-nutrition.
+Under-nutrition has devastating consequences on the survival and development of children: nearly half of all deaths in children under five are due to under-nutrition.
 Malnourished children are more likely to fall ill because their immune systems do not develop properly and therefore cannot defend against illnesses and infectious diseases.
-Failure to treat under-nutrition undermines the effectiveness of efforts to tackle other diseases such as malaria, diarrhoea and pneumonia.
+Failure to treat under-nutrition undermines the effectiveness of efforts to tackle other diseases such as malaria, diarrhoea, and pneumonia.
 It also causes irreversible impairment of growth and cognitive development for hundreds of millions more children.

 There are several possible factors leading to wasting, often present at the same time: poor food intake, poor care practices and inadequate sanitation, and access to health care.
-Although they can be found is all contexts and are often linked to high poverty levels, these factors are exacerbated in humanitarian crises where access to existing services and markets are disrupted.
+Although they can be found in all contexts and are often linked to high poverty levels, these factors are exacerbated in humanitarian crises where access to existing services and markets are disrupted.

-When a crisis hits and when the prevalence of acute under-nutrition is above emergency threshold, the European Commission and its partners intervene and support the implementation of nutrition programmes, either through direct implementation in complex emergencies, or through a resilience approach and a reinforcement of existing systems.
+When a crisis hits and when the prevalence of acute under-nutrition is above emergency threshold, the European Commission and its humanitarian partners intervene and support the implementation of nutrition programmes, either through direct implementation in complex emergencies, or through a resilience approach and a reinforcement of existing systems.

-Funding from the EU allocated to nutrition programming has increased significantly in the past decade, reaching €130 million in 2016.
+Funding from the EU allocated to nutrition programming has increased significantly in the past decade, reaching nearly €130 million in 2017.
 This money provides most of the specialised food product (Ready to Used Therapeutic Food) used for the treatment of severe acute malnutrition.
 In-house nutrition expertise has also been reinforced in the past years: regional thematic experts in six regional support offices, a dedicated global expert, a nutrition working group.
-All make sure that under-nutrition remains high on the European Commission agenda and that means are devoted to qualitative nutrition programming.
+All make sure that under-nutrition remains high on the European Commission agenda and means are devoted to qualitative nutrition programming.

 The ultimate goal is to sustainably address the factors of under-nutrition.
 Examples of prevention strategies include the provision of access to safe drinking water and sanitation facilities for affected communities; free access to health care for children and pregnant and lactating mothers; and support to households in restoring their livelihoods after a disaster.

 The humanitarian and development aid services of the European Commission work closely together to ensure coherence in the field of nutrition.

-In 2016, less than 20% of the children affected by Severe Acute Malnutrition received adequate care.
+In 2017, 20% of the children affected by severe acute malnutrition received adequate care.
 Alongside advocacy efforts toward more resources and for an increased awareness of the scope and consequences of under-nutrition, a technical agenda has been developed and undertaken by the European Commission and it partners.